Frequently Asked Questions

 What is social distancing and how can it stop the spread of coronavirus?

-Social distancing refers to actions that can be taken by individuals as well as groups to prevent the spread of infectious disease.
+Social distancing—or, more aptly, physical distancing—refers to actions that can be taken by individuals as well as groups to prevent the spread of infectious disease.

-Individuals can practice social distancing by maintaining a distance of at least 1 meter, or about 3 feet, from anyone who is coughing or sneezing.
+Individuals can practice physical distancing by maintaining a distance of at least 2 meters, or about 6 feet, from anyone who is coughing or sneezing.
 At work, you can practice social distancing by holding virtual meetings in place of in-person meetings or by working from home, if that’s possible.

-Social distancing measures also can be taken to restrict when and where people can gather, to stop or slow the spread of infectious diseases.
-Social distancing measures include limiting large groups of people coming together, closing public buildings and canceling events.
+Physical distancing measures also can be taken to restrict when and where people can gather, to stop or slow the spread of infectious diseases.
+Such distancing measures include limiting large groups of people coming together, closing public buildings and canceling events.

-Refer to the CDC website for more information on what individuals and communities can do to prevent the spread of the novel coronavirus.
+Refer to the CDC website for more information on what individuals and communities can do to prevent the spread of COVID-19.

 How can I prepare for an outbreak of COVID-19 in my community?